-- Provide a learning environment that is stimulating, safe and caring - Ensure that each pupil has the opportunities, support and guidance to achieve his/her full potential - Report regularly on each pupil's progress - Expect high standards, set clear rules, promote mutual respect in line with Trinity's characteristics. - Keep parents informed about school matters, be welcoming to enquiries and responsive to concerns - Offer extracurricular activities that will develop cultural capital and prepare pupils for life and the world of work - Provide an opportunity for conflicts to be dealt with in a restorative manner to ensure relationships are repaired - Confiscate inappropriate items that are against school policy
+Provide a learning environment that is stimulating, safe and caring Ensure that each pupil has the opportunities, support, and guidance to achieve his/her full potential Report regularly on each pupil's progress Expect high standards, set clear rules, promote mutual respect in line with Trinity's characteristics.
+Keep parents informed about school matters, be welcoming to enquiries and responsive to concerns Offer extracurricular activities that will develop cultural capital and prepare pupils for life and the world of work Provide an opportunity for conflicts to be dealt with in a restorative manner to ensure relationships are repaired The school will educate pupils in line with the school's behaviour policy, outlining the impact/consequences of recording, filming and/or sharing of inappropriate content of staff, pupils, and any other members of the school community on their mobile phones/any other electronic devices.
+Confiscate inappropriate items that are against the school policy viewpoint in a conducive forum